Yes, that's a wind turbine — that's right, wind turbine — presiding over a strip of shops and restaurants in suburban Schiller Park.

 Great Escape proprietor Brian Great expended considerable energy on his energy-saving enterprise, navigating the project through FAA, zoning and village hearings.
 He also spent $315,000 of his own money to construct the turbine, an investment that required him to mortgage his building.

-30 percent federal rebate, and he only pays $200 per month for ComEd line charges, but Great didn't have money in mind when he undertook the two-year project.
+True, the wind turbine qualifies him for a 30 percent federal rebate, and he only pays $200 per month for ComEd line charges, but Great didn't have money in mind when he undertook the two-year project.
 "It seemed as if nothing was getting done in Washington to reduce our dependence on foreign oil,"he recalls "I wanted to show what a single small business could do."

 To do so, he enlisted the assistance of Elk Grove Village-based contractor Avondale Electric, which surveyed the restaurant and calculated its required electrical loads, says company Vice President David Del'Aringa.
 Avondale also assisted in the selection of turbine supplier Aeronautica Windpower, a Plymouth Mass.-based enterprise.